Nathan Yellin-Mor: Ideology

 As the leader of Lehi, Yellin-Mor began shifting Lehi towards a more National Bolshevik platform, synthesizing Revisionist Zionist beliefs with a uniquely indigenous form of left wing nationalism.
 Aside from National Bolshevism, inspirations of this new ideology included Titoism, Irish republicanism, Maximalism, nationalistic Egoism, Stalinism, Maoism, and Italian fascism.

-In a letter to Dr. Israel Eldad, Yellin-Mor stated the following regarding the ideology of Lehi:We must stress with great emphasis that we are not a Zionist movement.
+In a letter to Israel Eldad, Yellin-Mor stated the following regarding the ideology of Lehi:We must stress with great emphasis that we are not a Zionist movement.
 Zionism is empty of all content and no longer compels us forward to accomplish anything more.
-We are not a Zionist option and it is not our duty to bring this or that party back to the proper path.
+We are not a Zionist option, and it is not our duty to bring this or that party back to the proper path.
 We are the Hebrew liberation movement in the Land of Israel.
 For us, Zionism is dead and we no longer wish to busy ourselves trying to revive it or anything else of its kind.In 1956, Yellin-Mor, along with Boaz Evron, Uri Avnery, Shlomo ben Shlomo, Ya'akov Yardor, and others founded the left wing Canaanite group, Semitic Action, in part due to their opposition to Israel's alliances with Britain and France during their Second Israeli-Arab War.
-In 1958, the group published "The Hebrew Manifesto" which "advocated that Hebrew-speaking Israelis cut their ties with the Jewish diaspora and integrate into the Middle East as natives of the region on the basis of an anticolonialist alliance with its indigenous Arab inhabitants." and the establishment of a Palestinian state alongside Israel.
+In 1958, the group published "The Hebrew Manifesto" which "advocated that Hebrew-speaking Israelis cut their ties with the Jewish diaspora and integrate into the Middle East as natives of the region based on an anticolonialist alliance with its indigenous Arab inhabitants." and the establishment of a Palestinian state alongside Israel.

 During the Algerian War for Independence, Yellin-Mor helped establish the Committee for a Free Algeria and contacted Algerian National Liberation Front fighters, who inquired about possibly receiving aid from Lehi veterans.

-In the aftermath of the Six-Day War, Natan became a staunch peace activist, called for the return of territory captured by Israel, and the establishment of a Palestinian state.
+In the aftermath of the Six-Day War, Natan became a staunch peace activist, calling for the return of territory captured by Israel and the establishment of a Palestinian state.
 He began working with the Israeli Communist Party and signing petitions against the actions of the Israeli military in the occupied territories.